IkerEtxebeste/AI_Proyects/Smart_robotics/README.md

 🤖 Smart Robotics – Reinforcement Learning Notebooks

 This folder contains a series of Jupyter notebooks focused on implementing core reinforcement learning (RL) algorithms and techniques, progressing from foundational methods to more advanced policy gradient and actor-critic approaches.
+They contain small explanations of the theory along with certain simple exercises.
 These notebooks are great for understanding how RL can be applied in smart robotics and control systems.

 • 00_MDP.ipynb